 If you want super easy cleanup, use popsicle sticks to apply the etching cream.
 Afterwards, just toss them.
 You can also use a small paintbrush.

-Twice during that five minutes, use the popsicle stick to gently swirl around the etching cream.
+Twice during that five minutes, use the popsicle stick or brush to gently swirl around the etching cream.
 This redistributes the cream in case there are any air pockets or crystals that are creating spots or uneven etching.
 Be gentle–you don’t want to loosen the tape or vinyl.

 Here’s how it looks with the cream applied.
 As you can see, it doesn’t really take a lot of the cream.
 If you apply too much, you can scrape the excess right back into the container.
 It doesn’t go bad.